Family Reunification Residency · Serbia Updated June 2026

 What makes family reunification applications go wrong

-Most delays and rejections in family reunification cases are avoidable.
-They stem from the same predictable issues — all of which we address before submission.
+Most delays and rejections are avoidable — they stem from the same predictable issues, all of which we address before submission.

-All documents submitted to Serbian authorities must be translated into Serbian by a certified court interpreter registered in Serbia.
-Translations done by unregistered translators — regardless of quality — are not accepted.
-For families with documents in less common languages, finding the right certified interpreter adds time and complexity that requires advance planning.
+Documents must be translated by a court interpreter registered in Serbia.
+Translations by unregistered translators — however good — are not accepted.

 Common situations we handle